8go/matrix-commander/README.md

 - In-source documentation
 - Can be run as a service
 - Smart tab completion for shells like bash (thanks to PR from @mizlan :clap:)
+- More than 200 stars :stars: on Github

 # Autocompletion